Kartik2608/Python-Projects/README.md

 # Python-Projects
-# This Repo hosts and commits all my python projects.
+# This Repo hosts and commits all my Python projects.
+# All the projects belong to their owner.
+# I am just using YouTube and their projects to learn and gain knowledge about Python.